-Also known as the Sunshine State, Florida provides habitats for lizards in its swamplands, forests and coastal regions.
+Also known as the Sunshine State, Florida provides perfect habitats for lizards in its swamplands, forests and coastal regions.
 This southeastern state has warm temperatures year-round, which is a boon for cold-blooded lizards that maintain their body heat from external sources.
-Invasive lizard populations have increased since the 19th century and pose as a threat to the survival of Florida's native lizards, which have to compete for food and habitat space.
+Invasive lizard populations have increased since the 19th century and pose as a threat to the survival of the native types of lizards in Florida, which have to compete for food and habitat space.

 Six-lined racerunners (Aspidoscelis sexlineatus) belong in the Teiidae family of lizards; this reptilian family are also called “whiptails,” due to their long slender tails.
 The six-lined racerunners have dark skin with six light-colored stripes running from head to tail; male six-lined racerunners have blue bellies.
 Including its tail, these lizards may grow up to one foot long when they reach maturity.
 The hind legs of six-linted racerunners are nearly twice as large as its front legs.

 This lizard uses its tongue to forage for prey.
 Their tongue can pick up and sense chemicals and compounds left behind by its prey.
 This prey includes grasshoppers, cicadas, beetles, ants and spiders.
 They've been observed eating some mollusk species.

 One of the only endemic lizards in the state is the Florida scrub lizard, or Sceloporus woodi.
 This reptilian species belongs to the iguana family of lizards, although it is one of the smallest iguana species.
 As adults, Florida scrub lizards grow up to 5 inches.
 S

 ome of the Florida scrub lizard's physical characteristics are the spiny scales on its back and two dark brown stripes that run from head to tail.
 Florida scrub lizards are usually found on the state's Atlantic Coast and near Central Florida's lakes.